- Military Life Cycle

 Child development centers, or CDCs, are located on installations and generally offer care for infants through preschool age children.
-Child care is available Monday through Friday, during standard work hours (e.g., 6 a.m. – 6 p.m.) with some locations offering extended hours.
+Child care is available Monday through Friday during standard work hours (e.g., 6 a.m.-6 p.m.).
+Some locations offer extended hours.
 CDC programs provide full-day and part-day care.
-Centers vary in size and larger installations may operate multiple facilities.
-CDC programs have Department of Defense certification, and accreditation from a national accrediting body such as the National Association for the Education of Young Children.
+Centers vary in size, and larger installations may operate multiple facilities.
+CDC programs have DOD certification and accreditation from a national accrediting body, such as the National Association for the Education of Young Children.

 Family child care

-Family child care providers are certified professionals who provide child care for infants through school age children in their homes, located either on or off an installation.
-FCC providers typically offer a flexible schedule to support parents with a variety of care needs, including full-day, part-day, and school year care, summer camp, and in some cases, 24/7 and extended care.
-Regulations limit the number of children who receive care at any one time to no more than six children under age eight, and no more than three children when all children are under age two.
-Family child care providers must be certified by the installation to operate.
-Individual providers may voluntarily seek national accreditation from the National Association for Family Child Care and receive local support, training, and materials to accomplish this goal.
+Family child care providers are certified professionals who provide child care for infants through school-age children in their homes, located either on or off an installation.
+FCC providers typically offer a flexible schedule to support parents with a variety of care needs, including full-day, part-day and school year care, summer camp and, in some cases, 24/7 and extended care.
+Regulations limit the number of children who receive care at any one time to no more than six children under 8 years of age and no more than three children when all children are under 2 years of age.
+FCC providers must be certified by the installation to operate.
+Individual providers may voluntarily seek national accreditation from the National Association for Family Child Care and receive local support, training and materials to accomplish this goal.

 School-age care, or SAC, programs provide care to children in kindergarten through sixth grade.
 Care is offered before and after school, during non-school days and summer vacations.
-SAC programs may take place in Department of Defense youth centers, child development centers, or other suitable facilities.
-All programs have Department of Defense certification, and accreditation by a national accrediting body such as the Council on Accreditation.
+SAC programs may take place in DOD youth centers, child development centers or other suitable facilities.
+All programs have DOD certification and accreditation by a national accrediting body such as the Council on Accreditation.

 Requesting child care

-- MilitaryChildCare.com is a Department of Defense website that helps families in any service branch find and request military-operated child care anywhere in the world.
+- MilitaryChildCare.com is a DOD website that helps families in any service branch find and request military-operated child care anywhere in the world.
 Families can search for full- and part-time care in the CDC, FCC and SAC programs outlined above.

 - If your child has special needs, your service will work closely with you to find the best placement for your child.
 You can contact your installation Exceptional Family Member Program to learn about options for your family.
 For more information, visit the Military OneSource Exceptional Family Member Program Family Support page.